materight/competitive-programming-solutions/README.md

 # Coding contests
-My solutions for some of the coding contests I attended.
+My solutions to some of the coding contests I attended.